 - Add puree back into slow cooker and continue cooking, uncovered, until the sauce is as thick or as thin as you want it.
 I cooked mine for an additional 8 hours.

 - Add 1 tablespoon on lemon juice to each cleaned and sterilized pint sized jar OR 2 tablespoons to each quart sized jar.

 - Ladle tomato sauce into jars using a canning funnel to prevent spilling, leaving 1/2 inch of head-space.

 - Use a plastic utensil or tool to place into the jar, to help the air bubbles to escape.

 - Wipe off the top of each jar with a wet towel to wipe away any spillage.

-- Place the jars in warm water in the water bath canner.
+- Place the jars in warm water in a water bath canner on the stove-top.

 - Times are quite uniform for tomato sauce, you just need to know your elevation.